shanzi/wu/README.md

 This utility is intended to provide a tiny tool to automate the Edit-Build-Run loop of development.
-Although it is quite similar to watch tasks of Grunt or Gulp, `wu` is designed to be just a single command with simple interfaces to work with.
+Although it is quite similar to watch tasks of Grunt or Gulp, `wu` is designed to be just a single command with simplest interfaces to work with.

 # Install